-Assuming your invoice is reconciled, it is now ready to pay.
+Once the invoice is reconciled, it is now ready to pay.

-In some companies, this could be a two-step process, the invoice might be reconciled in one system and once the invoice is reconciled in that system, it is sent to another system for payment.
+In some companies, this could be a two-step process, the invoice might be reconciled in one system, and once the invoice is reconciled in that system, it is sent to another system for payment.

-The last step in the process is of course payment to the supplier.
+The last step in the process is, of course, payment to the supplier.

 The area for improvement here is to move away from paper checks and move to either ACH payments or payments via credit cards.

-As per a study by bottom line technologies, the cost of issuing a check could be anywhere between $2 and $4 dollars.
+As per a study by bottom line technologies, the cost of issuing a check could be anywhere between $2 and 4 dollars.

-Contrast to that, the fee for ACH could be anywhere between $0.15 to $0.95 per transaction.
+In contrast to that, the fee for ACH could be anywhere between $0.15 to $0.95 per transaction.

-As you saw in the previous section, any organization can reap significant benefits by improving the procure to pay process.
+As you saw in the previous section, any organization can reap significant benefits by improving the procure-to-pay process.

 So if this is so obvious, why aren’t companies doing this already?

-We think companies are living with suboptimal procure to pay processes for the following reasons
+We think companies are living with suboptimal procure-to-pay processes for the following reasons.

-Purchasing organization generally handles the source to PO process and once the PO is issued, it is the responsibility of the AP department to clear the supplier invoices.
+Purchasing organization generally handles the source to PO process, and once the PO is issued, it is the responsibility of the AP department to clear the supplier invoices.

-Since there is segregation of duty, both departments look at their own individual initiatives for process improvement.
+Since there is segregation of duty, both departments look at their initiatives for process improvement.

-For example, if you have a lot of issues while the invoice reconciliation process where the invoice is not matching with what you have on the PO.
+For example, if you have a lot of issues during the invoice reconciliation process, the invoice does not perfectly match what you have on the PO.

 So when you have single ownership, it is much easier to resolve issues like this.

-Hopefully, by now you are convinced that procure to pay optimization is the right step for your company to gain efficiencies in the Procurement and Accounts payable process.
+Hopefully, by now, you are convinced that procure-to-pay optimization is the right step for your Company to gain efficiencies in the Procurement and Accounts payable process.